nathanael2020/lit_surfer/README.md

 # lit_surfer.py

 ## Overview
 `lit_surfer.py` is a Python script designed for academic research automation.
 It searches, downloads, summarizes, and emails summaries of academic papers from arXiv.
-The script uses OpenAI's API python package to connect with the open source Mixtral-8x7B-Instruct-v0.1 for generating summaries and critiques.
+The script uses OpenAI's API python package `openai` to connect with the open source `Mixtral-8x7B-Instruct-v0.1` for generating summaries and critiques.

 Optionally, you can uncomment the openai api url and model to use GPT-4.